Creatif/creatif-ui-sdk/docs/tutorial.md

 one client or whatever represents an Account.
 What that account "has" or "can do" can be represented with other structures.
 In this tutorial, you will see how one account (one person) can sell/rent multiple properties.

-Lastly, we have the `InputText` component.
+We now have the `InputText` component.
 What form will not be complete without form components?
 Under the hood, Creatif uses the awesome [Mantine UI library](https://mantine.dev/).
 Mantine provides a wide range of beautiful components and Creatif implements most of them.
 If you need a textarea, Creatif exports it as `InputTextarea`.
 If you need a slider component, Creatif exports it as `InputSliderControlled`.
 You can see the full list of components that Creatif exports in the [UI components](ui-components) section.

+Lastly, we have our `submitButton` component.
+This component is provided for you and is required in every Creatif form that you create.

 These components are nothing special.
 Since Creatif uses Mantine UI, it was important to keep the form components uniform with its UI, therefor Creatif implements more components that you will ever need (but will also implement more in the future).